Skip to main content

 Getting started with the smart listing editor

-• A default store: It is the store that will be selected by default if no other store is selected, having a smart listing with only one default store is basically the same as having a basic listing (this is why no filter is allowed on the default store).
+• Default Store: This is the primary store selected by default if no other store is chosen.
+Having a smart listing with only one default store is essentially the same as having a basic listing.
+That's why no filter is allowed on the default store.

-• A '+' button: By clicking on this button you'll be able to create a store or a group.
+• '+' Button: Clicking on this button grants you the ability to create either a new store or a group.

-As you can see there are a few different types of filters:
+As you can see, there are several types of filters available:

 User country

-By using this filter the store will only be selected if the user is from one of the specified countries, IAPHUB is automatically detecting the country of the user (from the IP).
+Using this filter, the store will be selected only if the user is from one of the specified countries.
+IAPHUB automatically detects the user's country from their IP address.

 User tag